shavvn/polly/README.md

 # Polly
-Polly is a wrapper package of matplotlib that can easily generate plots charts and graphs.
+Polly is built on top of Matplotlib that can easily generate plots charts and graphs.
 It could be used by academic writing and data visualization.

-## How to use it?

-(currently only 2D bar and 2d stacked bar plot works, see examples)
+## User Guide

 ### Plot a 2D bar graph